Freddie Mac Home Possible program

 Reduced mortgage rates

-Conventional loan rate pricing is complicated, but without going into too much detail, Freddie Mac waives risk-based rate increases.
-For instance, someone with a 660 credit score and 3% down could receive a rate reduction of about 1%, reducing the monthly payment by about $200 on a $300,000 mortgage.
+Freddie Mac waives risk-based rate increases that normally apply to conventional loans.
+For instance, someone with a 660 credit score and 3% down could receive a rate reduction of about 1%, lowering the monthly payment by about $200 on a $300,000 mortgage.

 Reduced mortgage insurance